zoltanctoth/ceu-cloud-class/aws.md

 - Internal Server Error type - DB Layer or Web Server Layer.
 - Solution: Identify issue where failing and scale up or out where possible.

-## Placement Groups (Exam MUST KNOW!!)

-### Two Types of Placement Groups
+### Placement Groups - Two Types of Placement Groups

-**Clustered Placement Group**
+**1: Clustered Placement Group**

-A cluster placement group is a grouping of instances within a **single** Availability Zone.
+- A cluster placement group is a grouping of instances within a **single** Availability Zone.
 Placement groups are recommended for applications that need low network latency, high network throughput, or both.

 _NOTE: Only a certain number instances can be launched in to a Clustered Placement Group._

-**Spread Placement Group**
+**2: Spread Placement Group**

-Opposite of a Clustered Placement Group.
+- Opposite of a Clustered Placement Group.
 A Spread Placement Group is a group of instances that are each placed on distinct underlying hardware.
 Spread Placement Groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.

-## EFS (Elastic File System)
+### EFS (Elastic File System)

-AWS EFS is file storage service for AWS EC2 instances.
+- AWS EFS is file storage service for AWS EC2 instances.
 Amazon EFS is easy to use and provides a simple interface that allows you to create and configure file systems quickly and easily.
 With AWS EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applications have the storage they need, when they need it.

-### EFS Features
+**Features**

 - Supports the Network File System version 4 (NFSv4) protocol
 - You only pay for the storage you use (no pre-provisioning required)